 “Induction preheating enables welding with high speed, smoothening the process, minimizing angular deformations, and having straight panels and T-beams.
 We can also lengthen the cooling time of the weld, and avoid its hardening”, Tervolin says.

 “The simulation calculates the deformations based on the dimensions of flange and web, considers whether the workpiece has holes or not, and then adjusts the values suitable for induction preheating.
 It automatically calculates the optimal induction power depending on the variables of the workpiece”, Tervolin explains.

 Pemamek’s induction preheating is monitored by an in-house developed control system.

 LHAW welding combines laser and MAG welding, bringing together the benefits of each process.

-LHAW welding becoming a trend among shipbuilding industry
+LHAW welding becoming a trend in the shipbuilding industry

 LHAW welding, short for laser hybrid arc welding, combines laser and MAG welding, combining the benefits of each process to support one another.
-LHAW welding has become more commonly used within the past decade especially among big cruise ship manufacturers: many are shifting, or have already shifted, towards using LHAW welding process in panel manufacturing.
-Same trend can be seen among naval shipyards as well as the interest towards LHAW welding process is growing rapidly, and some have already started using LHAW welding processes in panel manufacturing.
+LHAW welding has become more commonly used within the past decade especially among big cruise ship manufacturers: many are shifting, or have already shifted, towards using the LHAW welding process in panel manufacturing.
+The same trend can be seen among naval shipyards as well as the interest in the LHAW welding process is growing rapidly, and some have already started using LHAW welding processes in panel manufacturing.

-“LHAW welding is especially beneficial in shipyards, as there is no need to correct or straighten panels afterwards.
+“LHAW welding is especially beneficial in shipyards, as there is no need to correct or straighten panels afterward.
 LHAW welding enables rapid welding of straight panels”.